Azure/ALAR/README.md

   **NOTE**

   RedHat 9.x requires to use an Ubuntu 20.04 as the recover OS.
-The creation of the recover VM needs to be performed in with this command
+The creation of the recover VM needs to be performed with this command
   >az vm repair create --verbose -g centos7 -n cent7 --repair-username rescue --repair-password 'password!234’ --distro ubuntu20
 * Ubuntu 16.4 LTS, 18.04 LTS, 20.04 LTS, 22.04 LTS
 * Suse 12 and 15